gustavovalverde/h2m-parser/CONTRIBUTING.md

 - Husky runs `lint-staged` to format/lint staged files.
 Make sure your commits are clean.
 - Use [Changesets](https://github.com/changesets/changesets) for release notes.
 After feature work, run `pnpm changeset` to document changes and version bumps.
+- When the release PR opens, review the changelog and, after merging, approve the pending run in the `release` environment to publish.
 - CI runs `pnpm lint`, `pnpm typecheck`, `pnpm test`, and `pnpm build`.
 Keep the `verify` script green locally before pushing.

 ## Reporting issues